 So now that we know a bit about the reasons for such images, what is this particular one telling us about our nearest galactic neighbour?
 Since we can’t “see” these types of light, false colour has been added to each layer to help us understand what we are seeing.
 The infrared part of the image taken by Herschel has applied a false orange colour, and the x-ray image taken by the XMM Newton has used false blue colour.
 So let’s take a closer look.

-In the optical image taken by Robert Gendler (above) we can see our nearest galactic neighbour, the Andromeda galaxy and its brightness is caused by the hundreds of billions of stars that are contained within.
+Our nearest galactic neighbour, the Andromeda Galaxy’s brightness is caused by the hundreds of billions of stars that are contained within.
 The light from these stars and this galaxy takes approximately 2.5 million years to reach us.
-There are also a few stars of our Milky Way in the foreground of the image.

 If we move on to the individual images of the composite we can “see” very different details.
 In the infrared image we can see dense spiral arms of cool dust and gas where new star systems are being formed.
 This dust may be left over from a historic collision from a smaller galaxy long since consumed.
 The X-ray image looks at the other end of the stellar life cycle, showing us the hot death of various star systems.
 These systems may either be shockwaves resulting from exploded stars or paired stars where one is gravitationally ripping the other apart.